abey79/vpype/docs/cookbook.rst

 Saving each layer as a separate file
 ------------------------------------

-Some plotter workflows require a different for each layer, as opposed to a single, multi-layer SVG file.
+Some plotter workflows require a different file for each layer, as opposed to a single, multi-layer SVG file.
 For example, this is often the case for gcode input using the `vpype-gcode <https://github.com/plottertools/vpype-gcode/>`__ plug-in.

 This can be achieved using the :ref:`cmd_forlayer` command::